Dinghy: Definition and basic description

 The term "dinghy" has some variability in its definition, but is generally a small open boat which may be powered by oars, sail or an outboard motor.
 Some individual examples have the option of being powered by all three of these methods, some by two, and some by just one means of propulsion.
-A dinghy does not have a cabin or a fixed keel.
+A dinghy does not have a cabin or a fixed hydrodynamic or ballast keel.
 The upper size limit is often stated as 20 ft length.
 Particularly small examples are 6 ft long.
 Dinghies used as ship's boats, particularly in naval use, are often stated as having a size range of 12 to 14 ft or 12 to 16 ft.

 Dinghies are designed for a range of uses.
 Some are intended as a tender for a larger vessel.
 Others are small utility boats, used where a larger boat is not needed.
 Many are designed primarily for sailing.
 These fall into two groups: those intended for racing and those for non-competitive leisure use.

 A rigid-hulled dinghy can be made of wood (using either traditional or modern techniques), fibreglass or, more recently, moulded polypropylene.
 Inflatable dinghies solve some of the storage problems for tenders for yachts, though a fast inflatable boat powered by a powerful outboard motor would not be considered a dinghy.
 The inflatable life rafts which equipped British military aircraft during World War 2 (and for a period before and after) were called dinghies.